rbardaji/mooda/docs/api.md

 # API Reference

 This page gives an overview of all public pandas objects, functions and methods.
-All classes and functions exposed in oceanobs.* namespace are public.
+All classes and functions exposed in mooda.* namespace are public.

 ## WaterFrame